ShynBui/PhoBERT-for-Question-Answering/README.md

 Tokenizers 0.14.1<br>

 # Data for train
+The data used in this project is SquAD (translate into Vietnamese) and self combine by OU-Teams
 # Result
 # How to Use the Project
 While you open the interface with gradio (When you run all command boxes).<br>